alan16R/examples_of_ways_to_synchronize_initialization/README.md

 This workspace contains three separate PlatformIO projects that illustrate possible ways of initialization of a FreeRTOS project.

-The goal was to investigate ways that a FreeRTOS project can handle a long term initialization process where until a successful point has been reached no further action can be taken by the user's tasks.
+My goal was to investigate ways that a FreeRTOS project can handle a long term initialization process where until a successful point has been reached no further action can be taken by the user's tasks.
 An example of this is WiFi startup, which can take 2 or 3 seconds or sometimes longer.

 I wanted to try out different ways and explore the mechanism in detail to decide which one to use for my current projects.